Helmholtz Zentrum München

 Helmholtz Zentrum München - Deutsches Forschungszentrum für Gesundheit und Umwelt (GmbH), also known as Helmholtz Munich, is one of Germany’s leading non-university centers for biomedical research.
 It operates as part of Helmholtz Health, the health research division within the Helmholtz Association, Germany's largest scientific organization.
 Helmholtz Munich primarily focuses on interdisciplinary research in the fields of environmental and metabolic diseases, spanning the full research spectrum from basic science to applied research.
 The center employs approximately 2,500 staff members (as of 2024) and is headquartered on a campus in northern Munich, covering an area of over 50 hectares.

 Management

-Helmholtz Munich is represented by its Board of Directors: Member and Spokesperson of the Executive Board (acting): Prof. Dr. Dr. h.c. mult.
-Martin Hrabě de Angelis and Administrative Managing Director: Dr. Michael Frieser.
+Helmholtz Munich is represented by its Board of Directors: Member and Spokesperson of the Executive Board (acting): Martin Hrabě de Angelis and Administrative Managing Director: Michael Frieser.

 Campus

 The main campus is located in Neuherberg, a district of Oberschleißheim, right outside of Munich’s city borders.
 The campus has a size of 52.3 hectares.
 In addition, the center maintains research facilities inside the city area of Munich, Augsburg, Tübingen, Hanover, Dresden and Leipzig.